 Depending on when (within the academic calendar) you withdraw, a corresponding letter grade ("W" or "F") may be awarded.
 Please refer to this link for more information: http://www.nus.edu.sg/registrar/education-at-nus/modular-system.html

-To withdraw from the programme, please complete this form (only accessible within NUS Student Network) and mail it together with your STUDENT CARD to the address indicated on the form.
+To withdraw from the programme, please complete this form (only accessible within NUS Student Network) and to the address indicated on the form.
 The Student Services Fee is non-refundable and non-transferable.

 You may login to myISIS to view your exam results.
 For instructions on how to subscribe to SMS exam result, click here.

-Unofficial transcripts can be printed from myISIS (via Student Center).
+Unofficial transcripts can be printed from myISIS (via Student Center) with your active NUSNET ID.
 Please refer to the User Guide in the NUS Student Portal to view unofficial transcript at https://myportal.nus.edu.sg/studentportal/eservices/all/myisis.html

 Official transcripts are prepared by the Registrar’s Office and have the University seal imprinted on it.
 You can apply for an official transcript through Online Transcript Application: https://myaces.nus.edu.sg/transcripts/ (select CPE Programme/ Others).
 A fee applies for each official transcript requested.